hunterh37/DicyaninHandTracking/README.md

 # HandTracking

 A Swift package for hand tracking and visualization in visionOS and iOS applications.
+This package provides real-time hand tracking, visualization, and interaction capabilities for spatial computing applications.

+## Quick Start

+1. Add the package to your project
+2. Add the required Info.plist key
+3. Use the `HandTrackingView` or implement hand tracking manually
+4. Create interactive entities that respond to hand-held tools

 ## Features